This page lists pieces of software that I've written and happened to make available for one reason or another.

 A pure-Ruby implementation of the PBKDF2 key-derivation function, for deriving symmetric encryption keys from passwords.
 Based on the PKCS #5 v2.0 standard.
 Depends on the OpenSSL Ruby bindings for HMAC-SHA-1.

-An Incomplete List of Software Written at HIIT
+Software Written at HIIT

 - Koog, a mixed-code generation tool for Racket version 5 (see above for a more current version); and